 Available on the album ‘Approved By’ via Captain Oi!

 With A&M getting concerned that there were no obvious singles on their debut album, Glenn Tilbrook made the decision to hire “lots of synths and a bloke who knew how to work them” and then went about “pretending to be Kraftwerk”!
 A squelchy synth bass and lo-fi drum machine dominates throughout ‘Take Me I’m Yours’, whilst the highly processed guitar riff would bizarrely end up in VISAGE instrumental ‘The Steps’.
 THE DROYDS reworked it as a wonderfully deadpan, fully electronic interpretation, revealing it as the true slice of synthpop it was always destined to be.

 Available on the album ‘Greatest Hits’ via A&M Records

 JOY DIVISION Atmosphere (1980)

-While JOY DIVISION had played around with syndrums and electronic effects on debut album ‘Unknown Pleasures’ to complement their gloomy guitar driven sound, they had yet to produce a song that featured synths as a melodic lead.
-Composed on a Bontempi home organ but eventually recorded with an ARP Solina, the chilling ‘Atmosphere’ with its tender bass playing and percussive grandeur was JOY DIVISION’s most complete recording to date.
+While JOY DIVISION had played around with syndrums and electronic effects ‘Unknown Pleasures’ to complement their gloomy guitar driven sound, they had yet to produce a song that featured synths as a melodic lead.
+Recorded using an ARP Solina, the chilling ‘Atmosphere’ with its tender bass playing and percussive grandeur was JOY DIVISION’s most complete recording to date.
 But it was given just a limited run of 1578 copies by French art label Sordide Sentimentale, before a wider re-release.